 Because of student involvement in its formation, the Ethnic Studies Program at UW-Platteville is dedicated to the development of critical thinking skills in students and encourages their political and social activism.

-The Ethnic Studies Program oversees the UW-Platteville curriculum requirement that every student in a degree program complete a 3 credit course on issues of race and ethnicity.
-A Minor or Certificate in Ethnic Studies are available for 24 and 15 credits respectively.
+The Ethnic Studies Program oversees the UW-Platteville curriculum requirement that every student in a degree program complete a three (3) credit course on issues of race and ethnicity.
+The Ethnic Studies Program offers a minor or certificate for 24 credits or 15 credits, respectively.